ntd/aur-fedora-mingw/README.md

 1. Build and install fedora-mingw-w64-binutils.
 2. Build and install fedora-mingw-w64-headers.
-3. Build and install fedora-mingw-w64-pthreads-dummy.
-4. Build and install fedora-mingw-w64-gcc-bootstrap.
+3. Build and install fedora-mingw-w64-gcc-bootstrap.
-5. Build and install fedora-mingw-w64-crt.
+4. Build and install fedora-mingw-w64-crt.
-6. Build and install fedora-mingw-w64-gcc-nogomp: this in turn will uninstall fedora-mingw-w64-gcc-bootstrap.
+5. Build and install fedora-mingw-w64-gcc-nogomp: this in turn will uninstall fedora-mingw-w64-gcc-bootstrap.
 This is a final GCC package compiled without libgomp support because it would require fedora-mingw-w64-pthreads, still not buildable at this point.